Ashingdon: Governance

+Ashingdon was an ancient parish in the Rochford hundred of Essex.
+When elected parish and district councils were established under the Local Government Act 1894, Ashingdon was given a parish council and included in the Rochford Rural District.
+The rural district was replaced in 1974 with the larger Rochford District.
+South Fambridge was formerly a separate parish.
+It was absorbed into Ashingdon in 1946.

+Geography

+The Ashingdon built up area as defined by the Office for National Statistics immediately adjoins the Rochford built up area to the south.
+The Ashingdon built up area extends beyond the parish boundary into the neighbouring parish of Hawkwell.
+Conversely, some north-eastern parts of the Hockley and Hawkwell built up area extend into Ashingdon parish.

 Links with Denmark

 Ashingdon has had links in the past with Denmark.
 Prince Georg, the cousin of King Frederik IX, a senior member of the Danish royal family visited Ashingdon in January 1951.
 He came with diplomats from the Danish Embassy to commemorate and celebrate the Battle of Ashingdon in 1016.
 The Prince visited the Rectory, then Ashingdon Minster, the Parish Church - Saint Andrew's in the village which was built in 1020 on the orders of his ancestor, King Canute, King of England, Denmark and Norway.
 Prince Georg brought a flag of Denmark and a model of a Danish or Viking longship, an early sailing warship of the type used by King Canute (Knut) and his countrymen.
 The Danish flag and the Viking longship both still hang inside Saint Andrew's Church.
 Visits were made by Ashingdon villagers to Jelling in Denmark, the home of King Canute's family.
 Jelling also sent exchange visitors from Denmark to Ashingdon.